 You should also consider how many people will be joining the class.
 Some people thrive when learning as a group while others prefer a one-on-one setup.
 It might be worth it to pay a bit more so you can have your instructor’s full attention.

-You can find the closest dive shop near you to inquire on the scuba diving cost:
+You can find the closest dive shop near you to inquire about the scuba diving cost:

 - PADI Dive Shop Locator